 I remember it was a Sunday evening.
-I had just gotten off the phone with my friend Lisa, sharing how frustrated I was with my disappointing dating life – and admitting I was now ready to give up on ever having a family of my own.
+I’d just gotten off the phone with my friend Lisa, sharing how frustrated I was with my disappointing dating life.

-I wondered: Was this baby tee meant to serve as a little mystically sent epsom salts for my fatigued inner spirit – a wake up call for my Heavy Longing – making sure my soul’s truest desires did not go to sleep?
+I wondered: Was this baby tee meant to serve as a little mystically sent epsom salts for my fatigued inner spirit.
+Was it meant to serve as a wake up call for my Heavy Longing – making sure my soul’s truest desires did not go to sleep?

 Was this baby tee meant to stop me in my tracks and remind me: “Yo Karen!
 You know you want a loving partner and child!
-You must tap into the power of belief that you will get this!
-You must keep on searching!”
+So you must tap into the power of belief that you will get this!
+And you must keep on searching!”

 I confess: I kept that baby tee shirt.
 Yep, I stashed it in my laundry basket – then brought it straight to my apartment.
 I looked at it frequently – to purposefully remind myself of my heart’s Heavy Longing – whenever faith was lagging.

-I credit The Power of Belief – for keeping me moving me forward – even when what I was seeking to find felt like a wildly moving target.
+I kept tapping in The Power of Belief, even when what I was seeking to find felt like a wildly moving target.